Quantum-Press/Viewports/readme.txt

 == Frequently Asked Questions ==

 = Does it work with all block themes? =
 Yes!
-Viewports extends the standard block components, so it works with any Block Theme right away.
+Quantum Viewports extends the standard block components, so it works with any Block Theme right away.

 = Does it add new blocks? =
-No. Viewports does **not** create duplicate blocks.
-It enhances the existing standard blocks with responsive controls.
+No. Quantum Viewports does **not** create duplicate blocks.
+It enhances the existing standard blockstyles with responsive controls.

 = Can developers extend it? =
 Yes.
 Developers can register their own style components using the provided `registerRenderer` API.